 2. Client hereby retains FEND for the purpose of expert witness testimony and/or expert consulting, preparing transaction and damage summaries and calculations and account analysis regarding a dispute between Client and _______________________.

-4. Client does herewith pay FEND the amount of $3,000.00* as an initial retainer to be applied against work performed under this agreement (plus $500 for each additional named claimant/plaintiff, unrelated by family, up to 4 maximum).
+4. Client does herewith pay FEND the amount of $5,000.00 as an initial retainer to be applied against work performed under this agreement (plus $500 for each additional named claimant/plaintiff, unrelated by family, up to 4 maximum).
 The balance of any fees due under this agreement are due and payable upon presentation or completion of the work i.e. no later than the beginning of the hearing/trial.
 No testimony will be given unless fees are current.
 The unused portion of this retainer will be refunded upon settlement of the matter, except for the expert witness designation fee as described in the Fee Schedule.
 Any amount unpaid at the conclusion of the hearing/trial will become a lien against any court or arbitration award granted.
 Scheduled hearing appearances must be set compatibly with FEND’s blackout calendar (updated daily and found at the bottom of the Fee Schedule) or the retainer is non-refundable.
 These new rates are effective 1-1-2016.
 Expert fees are not contingent upon the outcome of the matter at issue.

 5. Attorney for the Client and Client acknowledge that expert, Mason A. Dinehart III, RFC does not guarantee or represent that expert’s opinion will result in a positive award for the Client.
-Attorney for Client and Client acknowledge that expert’s opinions are necessarily subjective and the content thereof shall not be the subject of any claim against expert by attorney for the Client or the client.
+Attorney for Client and Client acknowledge that expert’s opinions are truthful, objective and void of speculation and the content thereof shall not be the subject of any claim against expert by attorney for the Client or the client.
 Estimates are made in good faith and are not binding.
 Expert witness or consulting fees are due even if the work product prepared by FEND is not used in the instant matter.

 Financial Education Network Development Client (s)